Benefits if you have care or mobility needs

 A blue badge helps you park closer to your destination.
 If you get certain benefits, you’re automatically eligible and applying is straightforward.
 The standard, and enhanced, rate of PIP mobility, or the higher rate of the mobility component of DLA would qualify you for a blue badge.
 Find out more about the blue badge scheme on the citizens advice website.

-You can also apply if you have long-term problems with walking or walking problems that your doctor says are likely to last at least a year.
+You can also apply if you have long-term problems with walking or problems with walking that your doctor says will last at least a year.
 You’ll have to fill in an extra section of the form and may need an assessment by your local council.